oVirt/ovirt-site/source/vdsm/proposal-vdsm-engine-data-statistics-retrieval.html.md

 ### Motivation:

-Currently the RHEVM engine is polling the a lot of data from VDSM every 15 seconds.
+Currently the oVirt Engine is polling a lot of data from VDSM every 15 seconds.
 This should be optimized and the amount of data requested should be more specific.

 For each VM the data currently contains much more information than actually needed which blows up the size of the XML content quite big.
 We could optimize this by splitting the reply on the getVmStats based on the request of the engine into sections.
 For this reason Omer Frenkel and me have split up the data into parts based on their usage.